BryanMcGuire-DataScience/-Bryan-McGuires-Portfolio/README.md

 [Project 4, Buying Advertising Time.](https://github.com/BryanMcGuire-DataScience/Sales_example)

-**This is an example of usinging sales data to optimise the best time to display TV advertising.**
+**This is an example of analysing sales data.**
-- Explores data
+- Explores sales data and asnwers 3 questions
+- What are the best products
+- When is the best time to advistise products
+- What cities sell the most popular products